• Need a Statuscake underline

 • Is StatusCake free, and what are the limits?

-StatusCake has a free plan, but it is limited: you get 10 uptime monitors, slow check intervals of 5 minutes at best, with faster checks reserved for paid tiers, and alerts only through integrations.
-Pulsetic also offers a free plan, and it includes status pages so you can show your uptime publicly without paying.
-If you need faster checks or subscriber notifications, you will eventually need a paid plan on either tool.
+Yes, there is a free StatusCake plan, but it is tight.
+You get 10 uptime monitors, checks no quicker than 5 minutes (anything faster sits behind a paid tier), and alerts only via integrations.
+Pulsetic's free plan also exists, and it throws in status pages, so you can show your uptime publicly at no cost.
+Want faster checks or subscriber notifications?
+On either tool, that eventually means upgrading to a paid plan.

 • How often does StatusCake check my website compared to Pulsetic?